 - Clergy: To find out how much LSL you have accrued and when you are eligible, please contact Ministry & Parish Support

 - Treasurers: The cost of LSL for 2021 is $1596 per clergy person, invoiced monthly.

 - Leave payments from the Fund are made to the Diocese which will transfer the lump sum payment to the parish, and the Supplementary payment to the clergy RPE account.

 Long Service Leave is a national program, administered by participating Diocese.
-The Long Service Leave Fund is an agency of General Synod, and established by the Long Service Leave Canon 2010, which came into effect on 1 January 2015.
+The Long Service Leave Fund is an agency of General Synod, and established by the Long Service Leave Canon 2010.